amatgil/plantill/README.md

 A personal project to use templates so that starting projects in languages that don't have a `cargo new` equivalent doesn't take so long (e.g. LaTeX or Common Lisp).

 ## Usage
+The basics are simple: the config (`config.toml`) and templates (directories next to `config.toml`) are stored under `~/.config/plantill` (this path is hard-coded and is, as-of-now, not-changable without recompiling the binary).

+Then, in some directory, run the binary "`plantill`", select the template and a project name, and the template will be copied over with all instanced `plantillname` and `PLANTILLNAME` replaced with the project name in lower and upper case accordingly.

 ### Config
 Under `~/.config/templater/config.toml`.
 Usage: Every template is a `table`.
 Each one has:

 |  Name                 |  Description                                                                         |